About the Cleanup

-Each year, an estimated 17,000 Arkansans volunteer for 114 events in 53 counties.
-Through their efforts, litter is picked up from 3,400 miles of roadway, 121 parks and public areas, and 534 miles of shoreline; and 26 illegal dumps are closed.
+In the 2013 Great Arkansas Cleanup, over 24,000 Arkansans were involved in more than 130 events.
+Through their efforts, litter was picked up from 711 miles of roadway, 2,279 parks and public areas, and 568 miles of shoreline; and 56 illegal dumps were closed.

 The Great Arkansas Cleanup began more than 40 years ago as the Greers Ferry Lake and Little Red River Cleanup.
 In 1985, then-U.S. Sen. Dale Bumpers guided legislation requiring an annual pickup event during the weekend after Labor Day on all federal lands.
 This law, the Carl Garner Federal Lands Cleanup Act, honors the founder of the event.
 Mr. Garner continues his advocacy for a clean and litter-free environment as a member of the Keep Arkansas Beautiful Foundation Board of Directors.

 To organize or volunteer for a Great Arkansas Cleanup event in your community, e-mail Liz Philpott or call (501)682-3507, or fill out the volunteer form.

 - Registration Form (PDF)

 - Wrap-Up Report (PDF)

 - About the GAC (PDF)